mildsunrise/university-4b-tfg/memory/sota.md

 Writeback caching works by tracking pages that become **dirty**, i.e. modified with respect to what's stored in the block device.
 Pages can be modified by regular operations on open files, or through other means such as mapped file memory.

-Kernel worker tasks wake up periodically and transition some of the pages into **writeback** state, which means they're being written to the block device.
+Kernel worker tasks wake up periodically and transition some of the pages into **writeback** state, which means they're being written to the block device (resulting in one or more in-progress BIOs).
 This is done according to some criteria, such as how long the page has been dirty, or whether the current amount of dirty pages surpasses a configured **background dirty threshold**.

-Once the page has been written, it's considered clean and may be removed from the cache.
+Once the page has been written (the BIO has finished), it's considered clean and is now eligible to be removed from the cache.

 #### Integration with VFS